-B. Eligibility is limited to individuals who in addition to a developmental disability, developmental delay, or are at risk of developmental delay, have a medically fragile condition defined as a chronic physical condition, which results in a prolonged dependency on medical care for which daily skilled (nursing) intervention is medically necessary and is characterized by one or more of the following:
+B. Eligibility is limited to individuals who in addition to a developmental disability, developmental delay, or are at risk of developmental delay, have a medically fragile condition, diagnosed before the age of 22, defined as a chronic physical condition, which results in a prolonged dependency on medical care for which daily skilled (nursing) intervention is medically necessary and is characterized by one or more of the following:

-(1) a life threatening condition characterized by reasonably frequent periods of acute exacerbation which require frequent medical supervision, or physician consultation and which in the absence of such supervision or consultation, would require hospitalization;
+a life threatening condition characterized by reasonably frequent periods of acute (1) exacerbation which require frequent medical supervision, or physician consultation and which in the absence of such supervision or consultation, would require hospitalization;

-(2) a condition requiring frequent, time consuming administration of specialized treatments which are medically necessary; or

-(3) dependence on medical technology such that without the technology a reasonable level of health could not be maintained; examples include but are not limited to ventilators, dialysis machines, enteral or parenteral nutrition support and continuous oxygen.
+a condition requiring frequent, time consuming administration of specialized treatments (2) which are medically necessary; or dependence on medical technology such that without the technology a reasonable level of (3) health could not be maintained; examples include but are not limited to ventilators, dialysis machines, enteral or parenteral nutrition support and continuous oxygen.

-[2/1/95, 4/15/96; 8.314.3.12 NMAC - Rn, 8 NMAC 4.MAD.734.3, 5/1/02; A, 12/1/10]
+[2/1/95, 4/15/96; 8.314.3.12 NMAC - Rn, 8 NMAC 4.MAD.734.3, 5/1/02; A, 12/1/10; A, xx-xx-xx]

-8.314.3.13 COVERED WAIVER SERVICES: This medicaid waiver covers the following services for a specified number of medically fragile recipients as an alternative to institutionalization.
+8.314.3.13 COVERED WAIVER SERVICES: [This medicaid waiver covers the following services for a specified number of medically fragile recipients as an alternative to institutionalization.
+The program is limited by the number of federally authorized unduplicated recipient (UDR) positions and program funding.]
+The services covered by the MFW program are intended to provide a home and community-based alternative to institutional care for an eligible recipient.
+In all services covered under the MFW the recipient has the right to privacy, dignity, and respect.
+The recipient further has the right to freedom from coercion and restraint.
+The MFW program covers the following services for a specified number of medically fragile recipients.
 The program is limited by the number of federally authorized unduplicated recipient (UDR) positions and program funding.

-A. Case management services: Case managers provide a link between recipients and care providers and coordinate the use of community resources needed for that care.
+Case management services: Case management services assist participants in gaining access to A. needed waiver and other state plan services, as well as medical, social, educational, and other services regardless of the funding source for the services.
+Case management services are offered in a manner that allows direct communication between the case manager, the participant, and the family and appropriate service personnel.
+Case managers provide a link between recipients and care providers and coordinate the use of community resources needed for that care.
 At least every other month, the case manager conducts a face-to-face contact with the recipient, and on a monthly basis conducts a telephonic or electronic contact with the recipient.
 The scope of the case manager's duties includes the following: